 Sequoia National Forest/Giant Sequoia National Monument

-Generals Highway and Highway 180/Kings Canyon Scenic Byway both wind in and out of National Park and National Forest land.
+Generals Highway and Highway 180 (including the Kings Canyon Scenic Byway) both wind in and out of Sequoia National Forest.
 It can be difficult to know where you are, so use your map and watch for signs along the route!

 Inyo National Forest

-Located along the eastern boundary of the park, Inyo National Forest is where most intrepid hikers begin their 22-mile trek to Mount Whitney.
+Inyo National Forest is located along the eastern boundary of the park and where most intrepid hikers begin their 22-mile trek to Mount Whitney.
 Other high Sierra peaks can be reached from the east side of the Sierra Nevada range.
 To get here, travel by car along Highway 395.
 There is no east-west road that crosses the Sierra Range through the parks, so if you intend to visit both the east and west sides of our parks plan on at least two days of travel.

 Sierra National Forest